 You may also like: Iconic products released the year you were born

-Another example of politics taking center stage at a state fair, this suffrage tent set up at Suffolk County Fair in Long Island, New York, in 1914 offers free child care as well as suffragette sashes for women who supported the cause.
+Another example of politics taking center stage at a state fair is this suffrage tent set up at Suffolk County Fair in Long Island, New York, in 1914.
+The tent offers free child care as well as suffragette sashes for women who supported the cause.

 Fairgoers soar above the midway on this ride at the North Carolina State Fair in Raleigh, North Carolina, in 1988.

-Lectures, who educated attendees on everything from best farming practices to religion, were a staple of state fairs past.
+Lectures that educated attendees on everything from best farming practices to religion were a staple of state fairs past.
 Here, railroad director James Jerome Hill delivers one of these talks to a rapt audience at a North Dakota State Fair in 1909.

 Sideshows, like this one at a 1938 Ohio State Fair showing off a famous “fat lady,” have all but disappeared from today’s state fairs.
 Their waning popularity is seemingly for the best, as they were generally exploitative and, in some cases, abusive.